 Ticket for the Doge’s Palace have to be booked and paid in advance (we will provide instructions!).
 Full price ticket: € 20,50 Reduced ticket: € 14,50 euro (children aged from 6 to 14 and students aged from 15 to 25, citizens over 65)

 Please be informed that the secret part is not accessible to those with mobility problems and is not recommended for those suffering from claustrophobia, vertigo of cardio-respiratory disorders.
 They are also not suitable for pregnant women.
 Children under 6 are not allowed.

-No specific dress code required; backpacks are not allowed inside the museum but the cloakroom is free of charge.
+No specific dress code required; backpacks and long umbrellas are not allowed inside the museum but the cloakroom is free of charge.

-This itinerary can be combined with other tours (in order to get an overview of Venice, I recommend the orientation tour including St Mark’s Basilica)
+This itinerary can be combined with other tours (in order to get an overview of Venice, we recommend the orientation tour including St Mark’s Basilica)

 This tour can be arranged as part of an excursion from the Cruise Terminal.

-St Mark’s Square, by te exit of the Doge’s Palace (see google map), your hotel lobby, railway station or wherever it is more convenient.
+St Mark’s Square, by the exit of the Doge’s Palace (see google map), your hotel lobby, railway station or wherever it is more convenient.